BluThaitanium/Git-ProjectManagement/README.md

 ### b.
 Configure Git

+**From now on, try to use the command line instead of opening file explorer**

+**For macOS/Linux, open the terminal.
+Windows has 2 cmdlets, open POWERSHELL and not cmd**

 Next, set your username and email.
 Git attaches this information to all your commits, so it's essential for tracking who made what changes.

 ```bash